• Skip to primary navigation

 Trengwainton Tea Rooms – Cream teas

-No garden visit could be complete without the quintessential cream tea if you’re in Cornwall and Trengwainton Tea Rooms offers a magnificent one with light fluffy scones, delicious jam and more than enough cream, all served by smart ladies in bright red striped jerseys.
+No garden visit could be complete without the quintessential cream tea if you’re in Cornwall and Trengwainton Tea Rooms offer a magnificent one with light fluffy scones, delicious jam and more than enough cream, all served by smart ladies in bright red striped jerseys.
 There was a yummy looking selection of cakes on offer too of course but somehow I was convinced a Cream tea was the thing to finish the day!

 We sat in the little gravel terrace, with the gentle hubbub of conversations ebbing and flowing around us.
 Happy to contemplate our day and carefully divided the scones and pour the tea.
 The same time honoured ritual that marks garden visits up and down the country.